implemaab/cpilintpipe/README.md

-# Bitbucket Pipelines Pipe: My demo pipe
+# Bitbucket Pipelines Pipe: CPILint

-This pipe is an example to show how easy is to create pipes for Bitbucket Pipelines.
+This pipe is using CPILint to lint SAP CPI development.
+The CPILint version is based on the standard version but includes junit support.

 ## YAML Definition